arikast/mascii-quickstart/README.md

 # How to install and run Mascii 2

-## The Docker way
+## Easy way: Use Docker
-If you have Docker installed, the quickest/easiest way to install and run Mascii is to follow the Docker instructions in docker/README.md
+If you have Docker installed, the quickest/easiest way to install and run Mascii with MuseScore end-to-end is to follow the Docker instructions in [docker/README.md](docker/README.md)

 Otherwise, read on for native installation/running

-## The non-Docker Native installation
+## Harder way: Non-Docker Native installation
 These instructions are if you don't use Docker.
 Otherwise you may prefer to install and use Docker for a faster/easier installation experience

 1. download the jar from this repo, or simply clone this entire repo